The Sweet Escape

-The Sweet Escape is the second studio album by American singer Gwen Stefani, released on December 1, 2006, by Interscope Records.
+The Sweet Escape is the second solo studio album by American singer Gwen Stefani, released on December 1, 2006, by Interscope Records.
 Having originally intended to return to No Doubt after her debut solo album, Love.
 Angel.
 Music.
 Baby.
 (2004), Stefani decided to record a second album as a way to release some of the material left over from the Love.
 Angel.
 Music.
 Baby. writing sessions.
 The album musically resembles its predecessor while exploring more modern pop sounds.
 It was released to generally mixed reviews from contemporary music critics, receiving criticism for its strong similarities to Love.
 Angel.
 Music.
 Baby.

 It was preceded by the lead single "Wind It Up", which charted moderately across the world, and produced the follow-up single "The Sweet Escape", which proved to be more successful worldwide.
 The Sweet Escape reached the top five in the United States, Canada, and Australia and peaked inside the top 20 in the United Kingdom.
 The album's supporting tour, The Sweet Escape Tour, kicked off in April 2007, covering North America, Colombia, Australia, Asia, and Europe.

 Conception

 Background

 Following the release of her debut album Love.
 Angel.
 Music.
 Baby., Stefani announced that she had intended to return to No Doubt and record a sixth studio album with the band.
 After the commercial success of L.A.M.B., she decided to release several leftover tracks from the album as an EP or as extra tracks on a DVD.
 However, Pharrell Williams, with whom she had collaborated to write "Hollaback Girl", convinced Stefani to create "a L.A.M.B. part two", and the two recorded several songs during sessions in Miami in July 2005.

-The two produced "Wind It Up", "Orange County Girl", "U Started It", "Yummy", "Breaking Up", and "Candyland" during these sessions, and the songs were used for a fashion show premiering the 2006 collection of Stefani's fashion line L.A.M.B.
+The two produced "Wind It Up", "Orange County Girl", "U Started It", "Yummy", "Breakin' Up", and "Candyland" during these sessions, and the songs were used for a fashion show premiering the 2006 collection of Stefani's fashion line L.A.M.B.
 She included performances of "Wind It Up" and "Orange County Girl" when she embarked on the Harajuku Lovers Tour in October 2005.
 Stefani put the project on hold in December 2005 when she discovered that she was pregnant, before returning to the studio in August 2006.
 The album's working title was Candyland, sharing its name with an unreleased track that has only been looped via her fashion show soundtrack.
 The title was changed to The Sweet Escape, the title of the second track.